 Looking forward, one looming question that remains for the project is who will win the public tender.
 Should the bid go to a Chinese company, Hungary and China could face claims that the process was skewed, regardless of the merit of such accusation.
 After all, Chinese rail competition in Europe’s backyard has hardly gone unnoticed.
 The proposed merger of two leading European rail manufacturers, Siemens of Germany and Alstom of France, stands as stark evidence that European rail companies intend to remain competitive in the face of China’s rising influence.
 Like the rest of BRI, this story is still developing.

-Maesea McCalpin is a Research Associate and Program Manager for the CSIS Reconnecting Asia Project.
+Maesea McCalpin is the associate director of the CSIS Reconnecting Asia Project.

 This article is part of our Big Questions Series.